pjolson/MySuiteBlog/blog/displayshipping.md

 When editing a Custom Entity Field that contains a Default Value, it seems like the FORMULA check box gets set to checked every time.

-In this case, the first field I created contained HTML and will throw an error if FORMULA = T. If you are getting INVALID EXPRESSION, check to see if FORUMULA = T and double check that it is not when saving.
+In this case, the first field I created contained HTML and will throw an error if FORMULA = T. If you are getting INVALID EXPRESSION, check to see if FORMULA = T and double check that it is FORMULA = F when saving.

-The second field we created did contain a formula and should be marked as FORUMULA = T.
+The second field we created did contain a formula and should be marked as FORMULA = T.

 ---